How to monitor your blood pressure at home

 doctor taking blood pressure

 At-home blood pressure monitoring is a good way to help manage your blood pressure.
-It may also provide a more accurate picture of your blood pressure than occasional measurements taken at the HCP’s office, which may produce the white coat effect.
+It may also provide a more accurate picture of your blood pressure than occasional measurements taken at the office of a healthcare provider (HCP).
 Studies show that home measurements, when taken correctly, are better predictors of cardiovascular risk than office measurements.

 The best way to track your blood pressure yourself is with a home blood pressure monitor.
 Using the device, you can take multiple readings each day, or as often as you need.